sammieerne/.github.io/README.md

 If you are interested in learning more about our research project, please click [here](https://github.com/sammieerne/NFL-Injury-Analysis).

 ### Photos from the 2023 Undergraduate Research Forum at Miami University

+At the 2023 Miami University Undergraduate Research Forum, I was featured on a student panel to discuss my team's research project and what I had learned from it.
+My team was also featured in the poster section of the URF, where we were able to explain our research to students and faculty and receieve comments, questions, and advice.
+Our research was featured on promotional posters at the event as well as featured on various social media platforms and in web articles.

 <img src= https://github.com/sammieerne/sammieerne.github.io/blob/d59a579eca4a5e71900e320d334c53e386f93c91/images/Screenshot%202023-05-02%20at%2010.02.27%20PM.png width=60% height=60%>